talwrii/plugin-repl/README.md

 ## Using
 For basic usage, write a JavaScript expression on a line, then run the command "Execute the current line or selection" in the Command Palette.
 You can also select a region and run this command.
-I would advise binding `CTRL-J` to this command.
+I would advise making the `CTRL-J` run this command with a hotkey.

-Other commands are provided which you can find the command palette.
-These allow you to execute a region of JavaScript without inserting the result, or read JavaScript in a popup window to run.
+Some other commands are provided which you can find the Command Palette by typing "Plugin REPL .
+These allow you to execute a region of JavaScript without inserting the result, or read JavaScript to run from a popup window.

-To define a *command* ( run [Command Palette]( https://help.obsidian.md/Plugins/Command+palette) or a hotkey ) use the [newCommand](#commands) function.
+To define a *command* ( run via the [Command Palette]( https://help.obsidian.md/Plugins/Command+palette) or a hotkey ) use the [newCommand](#commands) function.

 The code you write can make use of the [convenience functions and variables](#convenience).
 This may well provide all the functionality you need for basic scripts, but Plugin REPL also gives you access to much of [Obsidian's plugin API](https://docs.obsidian.md/Plugins/Getting+started/Build+a+plugin) through the `app`, `editor` and `repl` (plugin) objects.